asifhg/CGold/docs/tutorials/workflow.rst

   [100%] Linking CXX executable foo
   [100%] Built target foo

-Make detects that executable ``foo`` is out-of-date and rebuild it.
-Well, that's what build systems designed for :)
+Make detects that executable ``foo`` is out-of-date and rebuilds it.
+Well, that's what build systems are designed for :)

 Now let's "change" CMakeLists.txt.
 Do we need to run ``cmake -H. -B_builds`` again?
 The answer is NO - just keep using ``cmake --build _builds``.
-CMakeLists.txt added as dependent file to the Makefile:
+CMakeLists.txt is added as dependent file to the Makefile:

 .. code-block:: none
   :emphasize-lines: 1, 3